-- 13.1 Good governance is the foundation for the delivery of good quality services that meet all stakeholders' needs and it is fundamental to showing that public money is well spent.
-Based on the review, assessment and on-going monitoring work undertaken during 2013/14, we have reached the opinion that good governance arrangements are in place, key systems are operating soundly and that there are no fundamental control weaknesses in evidence.
+13.1 Good governance is the foundation for the delivery of good quality services that meet all stakeholders' needs and it is fundamental to showing that public money is well spent.
+Based on the review, assessment and on-going monitoring work undertaken during 2014/15, we have reached the opinion that good governance arrangements are in place, key systems are operating soundly and that there are no fundamental control weaknesses in evidence.
 However, no system of control can provide absolute assurance against misstatement or loss.
-Based on the various assurances given, this statement is intended to provide reasonable assurance that satisfactory corporate governance arrangements are in place and working effectively. - 13.2 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+Based on the various assurances given, this statement is intended to provide reasonable assurance that satisfactory corporate governance arrangements are in place and working effectively.

+NORTH WALES FIRE AND RESCUE AUTHORITY ANNUAL GOVERNANCE STATEMENT 2014/15 further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.